GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

 -----------------------------

 - **Hoist Loop Invariants**, move computations that don't change during iterations outside the loop.
-- When it does not critically affect the code architecture and clarity, **Fuse multiple related kernels to reduce memory traffic and launch overhead** (i.e., statistics kernels process all physics field at once).
+- When it does not critically affect the code architecture and clarity, **fuse multiple related kernels to reduce memory traffic and launch overhead** (i.e., statistics kernels process all physics field at once).
 - **Optimize Memory Access for Cache and Coalescing**.
 Access memory sequentially and ensure coalesced access, especially on GPUs.
 - **Minimize Host-Device Transfers**.
 Keep data on the appropriate memory space and minimize transfers.